Today's Top Gainer

 15. COMPOSITION OF AUDIT COMMITTEE:

 The Board has constituted the Audit Committee which comprises of Mr. Kranti Sinha, Independent Director as Chairman and Mr. Rasesh Kanakia, Executive Director, Mr. Utpal Sheth, Independent Director, Mr. Anand Bathiya, Independent Director, as the members.
 More details on the Committee are given in the Corporate Governance Report which forms part of this Annual Report.

 16. PERFORMANCE EVALUATION OF THE BOARD:

 The performance evaluation of the Independent Directors was carried out by the entire Board.
 The performance evaluation of the Chairman and the Non Independent Directors was carried out by the Independent Directors.
 The Board of Directors expressed their satisfaction with the evaluation process based on the recommendation of the Nomination & Remuneration Committee.

 17. FAMILIARIZATION PROGRAMME:

 The Company had conducted various sessions during the financial year to familiarize Independent Directors with the Company, their roles, responsibilities in the Company, and the technology and the risk management systems of the Company.
-Further, the Directors are encouraged to attend the training programmes being organized by various regulators/bodies/ institutions on above matters.
+Further, the Directors are encouraged to attend the training programs being organized by various regulators/bodies/ institutions on above matters.
 Further, at the time of appointment of an independent director, the Company issues a formal letter of appointment outlining his/ her role, function, duties and responsibilities as a director.
-The details of such familiarization programmes and conditions of their appointment are displayed on the website of the Company ( HREF="http://www.cineline.co.in/">www.cineline.co.in ).
+The details of such familiarization programs and terms and conditions of their appointment are displayed on the website of the Company ( HREF="http://www.cineline.co.in/">www.cineline.co.in ).